-Every prisoner is interviewed when they arrive at prison to identify any mental health needs and to see if they show any signs of being at-risk of suicide or self-harm.
+Every prisoner is interviewed when they arrive at prison to identify any mental health needs and to find out if they are vulnerable to suicide or self-harm.

 These cells have limited fixtures and fittings and have been designed to reduce the ability to self-harm.
 The cells are under 24-hour camera observation.
-Special clothing and bedding is also provided to minimise opportunities to self-harm.
+Special clothing and bedding is provided to help keep the person safe.

 Mental health needs